 Dr. Georg Jocher works as a scientist at the Global Change Research Institute CAS in Brno, Czech Republic.
-He earned a PhD in atmospheric physics with focus on micrometeorology at the Alfred Wegener Institut for Polar and Marine research in Potsdam, Germany.
+He earned a physics PhD atmospheric with focus micrometeorology at the Alfred Wegener Institut for Polar and Marine research in Potsdam, Germany.
 One of his main research foci are eddy covariance measurements at tall canopies with regards to representativeness of the eddy covariance method above the canopy.
 Dr. Jocher authored several publications on this topic, dealing with different measurement sites in Sweden and Czech Republic, highlighting the specific need of decoupling investigations.
 Decoupling investigations mean the specific assessment of the coupling between below and above canopy air masses at tall vegetation sites with regards to above canopy derived eddy covariance results.
 Such investigations are not standardly applied in measurement networks yet.